Harder's conjecture I

 This paper is organized as follows.
 In Section 2, we give a brief summary of Siegel modular forms, especially about their $\QQ$-structures or $\ZZ$-structures.
 In Section 3, after giving a summary of several $L$-values, we state Harder's conjecture.
-In Section 4, we introduce several lifts, and among other things define the lift of $\scra^{(I)}$-type of a vector valued modular form in $S_{(k+j,k)}(Sp_2(\ZZ))$, and propose a conjecture and explains how this conjecture implies Harder's conjecture.
+In Section 4, we introduce several lifts, and among other things define the lift of $\scra^{(I)}$-type of a vector valued modular form in $S_{(k+j,k)}(\Sp_2(\ZZ))$, and propose a conjecture and explain how this conjecture implies Harder's conjecture.
 In Section 5, we consider the pullback formula of the Siegel Eisenstein series with differential operators.
-In Section 6, we consider the congruence for vector valued Klingen-Eisenstein series, which is a generalization of \cite{Katsurada-Mizumoto12}, and explains how the assumption that $\frkp$ divides the algebraic part of $L(k+j,f)$ for $f \in S_{2k+j-2}(SL_2(\ZZ))$ gives the congruence between $[\scri_n(f)]^{{\bf k}}$ and another Hecke eigenform in $M_{{\bf k}}(Sp_{2n}(\ZZ))$.
-In Section 7, we give a formula for the Fourier coefficients of the Klingen-Eisenstein series, from which we can confirm some assumption in our main result.
-In Section 9, we state our main result, which confirms our conjecture, and so Harder's.
+In Section 6, we consider the congruence for vector valued Klingen-Eisenstein series, which is a generalization of \cite{Katsurada-Mizumoto12}, and explain how the assumption that $\frkp$ divides the algebraic part of $L(k+j,f)$ for $f \in S_{2k+j-2}(\SL_2(\ZZ))$ gives the congruence between $[\scri_n(f)]^{{\bf k}}$ and another Hecke eigenform in $M_{{\bf k}}(\Sp_{2n}(\ZZ))$.
+In Section 7, we give a formula for the Fourier coefficients of the Klingen-Eisenstein series, from which we can confirm some assumption in our main results.
+In Section 9, we state our main results, which confirm our conjecture, and so Harder's.

-In a subsequent paper, we will prove Conjecture \ref{conj.main-conjecture} and so Harder's in more general setting, that is, in the case $k$ is even and $j \equiv 0 \text{ mod } 4$, that is, we will prove these conjecture without using the dimension formula or the computation of Hecke eigenvalues of Siegel modular forms (cf. \cite{A-C-I-K-Y20}).
+In a subsequent paper, we will prove Conjecture \ref{conj.main-conjecture} and so Harder's in more general setting, that is, in the case $k$ is even and $j \equiv 0 \text{ mod } 4$, that is, we will prove these conjectures without using the dimension formula or the computation of Hecke eigenvalues of Siegel modular forms (cf. \cite{A-C-I-K-Y20}).